Pre-training Vision Transformers with Formula-driven Supervised Learning: Abstract

 \section{Abstract}

-In the present work, we show that the performance of formula-driven supervised learning (FDSL) can match or even exceed that of ImageNet-21k \textbf{without} the use of real images, human-, and self-supervision during the pre-training of Vision Transformers (ViTs).
-For example, ViT-Base pre-trained on ImageNet-21k shows 81.8\% top-1 accuracy when fine-tuned on ImageNet-1k and FDSL shows 82.7\% top-1 accuracy when pre-trained under the same conditions (number of images, hyperparameters, and number of epochs).
-Images generated by formulas avoid the privacy/copyright issues, labeling cost and errors, and biases that real images suffer from, and thus have tremendous potential for pre-training general models.

-To understand the performance of the synthetic images, we tested two hypotheses, namely (i) object contours are what matter in FDSL datasets and (ii) increased number of parameters to create labels affects performance improvement in FDSL pre-training.
+In the present work, we show that the performance of formula-driven supervised learning (FDSL) can match or even exceed that of ImageNet-21k and can approach that of the JFT-300M dataset \textbf{without} the use of real images, human supervision, or self-supervision during the pre-training of vision transformers (ViTs).
+For example, ViT-Base pre-trained on ImageNet-21k and JFT-300M showed 83.0 and 84.1\% top-1 accuracy when fine-tuned on ImageNet-1k, and FDSL showed 83.8\% top-1 accuracy when pre-trained under comparable conditions (hyperparameters and number of epochs).
+Especially, the ExFractalDB-21k pre-training was calculated with $\times14.2$ fewer images compared with JFT-300M.
+Images generated by formulas avoid privacy and copyright issues, labeling costs and errors, and biases that real images suffer from, and thus have tremendous potential for pre-training general models.
+To understand the performance of the synthetic images, we tested two hypotheses, namely (i) object contours are what matter in FDSL datasets and (ii) an increased number of parameters for label creation improves performance in FDSL pre-training.
 To test the former hypothesis, we constructed a dataset that consisted of simple object contour combinations.
-We found that this dataset can match the performance of fractals.
+We found that this dataset matched the performance of fractal databases.
 For the latter hypothesis, we found that increasing the difficulty of the pre-training task generally leads to better fine-tuning accuracy.